 When going out to meet girls, it’s a good idea to stay socially active and avoid going long periods between conversations.
 If you’re out mulling around by yourself, and suddenly you see an attractive girl, it will be much harder to approach her than if you had just talked to several other people in the last 10 minutes.
 Even if you do approach her, the conversation will probably not flow as well as if you had been building social momentum beforehand.

-Staying physically active is also important in nighttime venues, especially if you feel nervous and tense.
+Staying physically active is also important in nightlife venues, especially if you feel nervous and tense.
 I used to make the mistake of standing around on the edge of the dance floor and staring at girls.
 This comes across as creepy, and other people at the venue pick up on this vibe.
-If a girl sees you standing around doing nothing, and then suddenly you approach her to dance, the chances of her accepting will be less than if she noticed you dancing around and having fun beforehand.
+If a girl sees you standing around doing nothing, and then suddenly you approach her to dance, the chances of her being receptive will be less than if she saw you dancing around and having fun beforehand.

 At some point, you might come across aggressive guys in bars and clubs who challenge or insult you.
 Responding properly prevents someone’s negative energy from affecting you, and defuses the situation or the intent of the other person to bring you down.
 Some examples of having a strong frame of mind include responding calmly to anger and aggression, responding to an insult with wit or self-deprecating humor, or simply ignoring it altogether.
 Obnoxious behavior is often just an expression of insecurity, so remind yourself not to take anything personally.

-Realize that in a bar or club environment, some women will act more aggressive or meaner than they would at home, work, or school.
+Realize that in a bar or club environment, some women will act more aggressive or meaner than they would in normal everyday situations.
 Don’t be surprised if you get blown out or insulted.
-In certain situations, they might be frustrated with the other men who have approached them, or other things that are out of your control.
+In certain situations, they might be frustrated with the other men who have approached them, or things that are out of your control.
 Even women that are attracted to you will often test to see how grounded you are.
 Responding properly will convey higher value and increase your attractiveness.

 5. Be Natural